 “It is a requirement that both employers and pension schemes keep records of opt outs and are able to produce them, if the regulator asks to see them.”

-This is not a requirement if the member opts out after being contractually enrolled into the L G P S. For practical reasons, employers should keep the same information for these employees as well.
+This is not a requirement if the member opts out after being contractually enrolled into the L G P S. For practical reasons, employers may choose to keep the same information for these employees as well.

 4. Opting in